radish-es/casebook-property/content/lessons/week01.md

 ## Our First Problem

 Instead of spending a lot of time up front on formal or abstract concepts, our plan for this first week is to jump right into the practice of analyzing problems.
-Start by reading our first problem for the course: *[Protest at West Eggleston]({{< ref "problems/protest" >}})*.
+Start by reading our first problem for the course: ***[Protest at West Eggleston]({{< ref "problems/protest" >}})***.
 From there, please review and take notes on the linked "Related Reading" that appears in the right-hand column on each page.

 You may choose to read the assigned material in any order you choose, by following the links on each page.
-But please note that *all* of the material assigned is mandatory.
-You should complete all of it before our first class of the week.
+But please note that *all* of the material assigned is mandatory; you should complete all of it before our first class of the week.
 This week, that includes *Harrison v Carswell*, the *Protection of Property Act* and two concepts that describe "Trespass to Land" and "Styles of Argument".

-"External" links (outside the casebook website, to news articles, reports, statistics, etc) are optional reading material for your own interest and context, unless otherwise noted.
+"External" links (outside the casebook website, e.g., to news articles, reports, or statistics) are optional reading material for your own interest and context, unless otherwise noted.